 You must try your bike first – false!

-Well, it depends on your height.
-In 2019, good-quality and well-built hybrid bikes come with many different size frames.
-Typically the frame height is measured from the point where the pedal crankshaft enters the bike up to the seat post (see the picture) Different size frames ensure that no matter how short or tall you may be your bike will:
+The right hybrid bike size depends on your height.
+In 2023, good-quality and well-built hybrid bikes come in many different frame sizes.
+Typically the frame height is measured from the point where the pedal crankshaft enters the bike up to the seat post (see the picture).
+Different size frames ensure that no matter how short or tall you may be your bike will:

 - Allow for upper body comfort